marquesmatthews/osTicket-Prerequisities-and-Insyallation/README.md

 The rewrite Module has been installed
 Step 6 -Place PHP files into the "C:PHP" folder
 <img width="836" height="498" alt="AAA" src="https://github.com/user-attachments/assets/14ecb14d-bef2-495d-bbb9-25f87a720d84" />
+The first step in this next installation will be to create a new folding on the C:\ drive called "PHP".